What are overloads and permits?

 Why are some LMC 3403 courses major restricted?

-LMC and CM majors and FME, WSTS, and FMS minors need these courses for graduation.
-It is unlikely that we will lift the major restriction for LMC 2100 and 2200 in Phase 1, but it may be possible in Phase 2.
+LMC and CM majors as well as WST and FMS minors need these courses specifically by number to graduate.
+While we will not lift the major restriction for them generally, it may be possible to lift the major restriction for LMC 2400 and 3314 in Phase 2.

-These courses require permission from the instructor for registration.
-These courses generally only have space for fifteen students each and fill quickly.
+These courses often require permission from the instructor for registration, though some may offer waitlisting.
+These courses generally only have space for 12-15 students each and fill quickly.
+Please check OSCAR to see if the course is waitlisted.
+If it’s not, contact the professor by e-mail with your GTID to request a permit.

-If I am an LMC or CM major and need permits in other disciplines, how can I find out where to get them?
+Help!
+I'm an LMC or CM major and need permits in other disciplines!
+How can I find out where to get them?

 Please visit the departmental contact list on the registrar’s webpage.